VChristiaens/special/README.rst

     :target: https://github.com/VChristiaens/special/blob/master/LICENSE

 ``special`` is a package for the SPEctral Characterization of directly ImAged Low-mass companions.
-Although some tools are specific to the characterisation of low-mass (M, L, T) dwarfs down to giant planets, it can also be used in a more general way for the characterisation of any object with a measured spectrum, provided an input model grid.
+While some tools are specific to the characterisation of low-mass (M, L, T) dwarfs down to giant planets, ``special`` can also be used in a more general way for the characterisation of any object with a measured spectrum, provided an input model grid.

 This package provides the following tools for the analysis of measured spectra:

-- calculation of the spectral correlation between channels of an IFS datacube;
+* calculation of the spectral correlation between channels of an IFS datacube;
+* calculation of empirical spectral indices for MLT-dwarfs;
-- fitting of input spectra to different grids of models;
+* fitting of input spectra to different grids of models;
-- using the MCMC (`emcee <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_) sampler to infer posterior distributions on spectral model parameters;
+* using the MCMC (`emcee <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_) sampler to infer posterior distributions on spectral model parameters;
-- using the nested (`nestle <http://github.com/kbarbary/nestle>`_) sampler to infer posterior distributions on spectral model parameters;
+* using the nested (`nestle <http://github.com/kbarbary/nestle>`_) sampler to infer posterior distributions on spectral model parameters;
-- searching for the best-fit template spectrum within a given template library.
+* searching for the best-fit template spectrum within a given template library, with up to two free parameters (flux scaling and relative extinction).

 The MCMC and nested sampler routines:

-- are flexible, as they are usable on any grid of models provided by the user (along with a snippet function specifying the format of the input);
+* are flexible, as they are usable on any grid of models provided by the user (along with a snippet function specifying the format of the input);
-- can sample the effect of (additional) blackbody components;
+* can sample the effect of (additional) blackbody components;
-- can sample the effect of extinction;
+* can sample the effect of extinction;
-- can sample different extinction laws than ISM (parametrised using RV);
+* can sample different extinction laws than ISM (parametrised using RV);
-- accept either uniform or Gaussian priors for each model parameter;
+* accept either uniform or Gaussian priors for each model parameter;
-- accept a prior on the mass of the object (if surface gravity is one of the model parameters, and for the MCMC sampler only);
+* accept a prior on the mass of the object (if surface gravity is one of the model parameters, and for the MCMC sampler only);
-- consider convolution with the spectral PSF, photometric filters transmission and/or resampling of the model for consistency with the input spectrum.
+* consider convolution with the spectral PSF, photometric filters transmission and/or resampling of the model for consistency with the input spectrum.

 Furthermore, the log-likelihood expression has the option to include:

-- spectral correlation between measurements of adjacent channels of a given instrument;
+* spectral correlation between measurements of adjacent channels of a given instrument;
-- weights that are proportional to the relative spectral span of each measurement, in case these are obtained from different instruments (e.g. photometry+spectroscopy).
+* weights that are proportional to the relative spectral span of each measurement, in case these are obtained from different instruments (e.g. photometry+spectroscopy).

-More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_ (note it was originally implemented as a module called ``specfit`` in the ``VIP`` package).
+More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_ (note it was originally implemented as ``specfit``, a former module of the ``VIP`` package).

 Documentation